Penguinchao/EtherMarket/README.md

 # TODO:
+1) Implement alternative storage methods (SQLite and YAML)
+2) Add a second config option that allows transactions to be logged, but not show up in console
-1) Add ATM mechanics
+3) Add ATM mechanics
-2) Add WorldEdit Listener to prevent modification of shop blocks
+4) Add WorldEdit Listener to prevent modification of shop blocks
-3) Add support for multiworld economies
+5) Add support for multiworld economies
-4) Create web portal that looks up shops and transactions
+6) Create web portal that looks up shops and transactions